project-chip/connectedhomeip/docs/guides/chip_tool_guide.md

 -   _<user-status\>_ can be set to `null` or to one of the following values:

     -   `0` (`Available`) - This status indicates that the given user slot is available for modification on the device.
-This value is selected is you set `null` for the variable.
     -   `1` (`OccupiedEnabled`) - This status indicates that the given user slot is used and active.
     -   `3` (`OccupiedDisabled`) - This status indicates that the given user slot is used, but disabled.
 Unlike `0` and `1`, supporting this status is optional.

+-   _<user-type\>_ is the type of the user, which can have one of the values specified in the Matter Application Clusters specification for the `doorlock` cluster (see section "5.2.9.16.
+UserTypeEnum").
+Can be set to `null`.
 -   _<credential-rule\>_ is the number of credentials that must be used to unlock the door lock.
 This parameter can be set to `null` or to one of the following values:

     -   `0` (Single) - One credential type is required to unlock.
-This value is selected is you set `null` for the variable.
     -   `1` (Dual) - Two credential types are required to unlock.
     -   `2` (Triple) - Three credential types are required to unlock.

--   _<destination-id\>_ is the ID of the door lock device.
+-   _<destination-id\>_ is the node ID of the door lock device.
 -   _<endpoint-id\>_ is the ID of the endpoint on the door lock device.
--   `--timedInteractionTimeoutMs` is the timeout duration for the interaction, in milliseconds (_<ms_value>_).
-This should allow enough time for the interaction to complete.
+-   `--timedInteractionTimeoutMs` is the duration in milliseconds (_<ms_value>_) of the time window for receiving a request on the server side.
+    This should allow enough time for receiving the request.

 **Examples of command:**

+The following command runs the `set-user` command that adds (`0`) a user at the index `1`;
+the user has the name `AAA` and the unique ID `6452`.
+The user's status is set to `OccupiedEnabled` (`1`), the user type is set to `UnrestrictedUser` (`0`), the credential rule is set to single (`0`), the targeted node ID of the destination door lock device is `1` and the targeted `doorlock` cluster's endpoint ID on that device is `1`.
+The `--timedInteractionTimeoutMs` has a custom value.

 ```
 $ ./chip-tool doorlock set-user 0 1 AAA 6452 1 0 0 1 1 --timedInteractionTimeoutMs 1000
 ```

+The following command mirrors the action of the command above, but it targets an empty user name (`null`) with the `0xFFFF` user unique ID (`null`).
+The user status defaults to `OccupiedEnabled`, the user type defaults to `UnrestrictedUser`, and the credential rule defaults to single.

 ```
 $ ./chip-tool doorlock set-user 0 1 null null null null null 1 1 --timedInteractionTimeoutMs 1000
 ```

+For more use cases for this command, see the "5.2.7.34.
+Set User Command" section in the Matter Application Clusters specification.

 ### Step 2: Assign a credential